Archive for April, 2009

 Solutions for those Afflicted with Technology-Induced Attention Deficit Disorder

-Are you one who struggles to maintain your focus while at work on a computer work-related task?
+Are you one who struggles to maintain your focus while at work on a computer-related task?
 Someone who struggles with the drone of plowing through a mundane task, especially when there is a breadth of more interesting opportunities a simple mouse click away?

 Fifteen, twenty minutes goes by and you perhaps feel the urge to check email or to see what updates are on your Facebook wall.
 Maybe it’s to check the stock ticker on one of those rare days where your investments are producing positive results or the lure of instant access to determine how your March Madness picks are doing.